 - Sponsorships for fundraising, for-profit events or recurring events directly related to organizational fundraising.

-- Only one application may be submitted per school or school district; however, multiple schools in one district may apply, in addition to the district.
+- Only one application may be submitted per school or school district.
+One application can include several projects within the school, but will only be awarded up to $5,000 for the total request.
+School Districts can apply in addition to schools within their district.
 For example, the Wenatchee School District may apply as well as any other schools in their district.

 - Multiple programs or projects may be included in one application.
 For example: one application can include a classroom project, a PTA project, and an education foundation project.